AbishKamran/coin-bounce/README.md

-# coin-bounce
+# Infinite
-A crypto-centric blog built with the MERN stack.
+A Crowdfunding website built with the MERN stack.

 # Deployment
 Deployed app is available [here](https://coin-bounce-app.onrender.com)